 2. What is a dopamine detox?

-With a dopamine detox (or dopamine fast) you intentionally take a break from activities that trigger a dopamine release.
+With a dopamine detox (or dopamine fast) you intentionally take a break for a period of time from activities that trigger a dopamine release.
 The idea is that you reset your dopamine receptors, re-sensitize the brain’s reward system and regain a sense of balance and control.

 “The goal of a dopamine detox is to reduce the overstimulation of dopamine receptors in the brain,” Dr. Madan said.
 “You reduce the activities that you find problematic in your life.
 Limiting your engagement in instant gratification activities that you view as problematic and replacing them with healthy activities that align with your values can be beneficial for your physical and mental well-being.”